Antipathes dichotoma: Distribution

 Antipathes dichotoma occurs in the Mediterranean Sea and parts of the temperate western Atlantic Ocean.
-Its range includes waters off the coast of Marseilles, the Gulf of Naples, the Tyrrhenian Sea, the Bay of Biscay and off the coast of Morocco.
+Its range includes waters off the coast of Marseille, the Gulf of Naples, the Tyrrhenian Sea, the Bay of Biscay and off the coast of Morocco.
 It is a deep water species and is found at depths of 200 to 300 m.
 Where this species has been recorded as occurring in the Indo-Pacific region, it may have been misidentified.
 The black coral growing off Hawaii, for example, has been reclassified as Antipathes griggi.